Mipmipp/stripe-development-notes/README.md

-# stripe-connect-development-notes
+# Stripe Connect Development Notes

-A personal compendium of Stripe Connect development guides and notes.
+This repository is a curated collection of guides and notes focused on Stripe Connect development.